-(4) The amounts reported in this column represent the aggregate grant date value of the stock options granted to the directors during the fiscal year ended January 31, 2013, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions.
-The grant date value is calculated by multiplying the Black-Scholes value by the number of shares subject to a stock option.
-See note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2017 for a discussion of the assumptions used to calculate these values.
+(2) The amounts reported in this column represent the aggregate grant date value of the restricted stock units granted to the non-employee directors during the fiscal year ended January 31, 2018, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions.
+The grant date fair value is calculated using the closing price of our common stock on the date of grant.
+See note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2018 for a discussion of the assumptions used to calculate these values.

-- (5) On June 22, 2017, in connection with our 2017 annual meeting of stockholders, Messrs.
+- financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2017 for a discussion of the assumptions used to calculate these values. - (5) On June 22, 2017, in connection with our 2017 annual meeting of stockholders, Messrs.
 Leavitt and Rana resigned from our board of directors, effective June 22, 2017; each such former director's reported compensation reflects his partial year of service.
 During the year ended January 31, 2018, Messrs.
 Leavitt and Rana each received a grant of options to purchase 9,675 shares of our common stock, in each case, with a grant date fair value of \$165,000.
 At the time of their resignations, each of Messrs.
 Leavitt and Rana forfeited options to purchase 4,838 shares of our common stock, or options with a grant date fair value of \$82,500, and each of Messrs.
 Leavitt and Rana forfeited 431 restricted stock units, or restricted stock units with a grant date fair value of \$20,000. - (6) Mrs. Wellborn became a director effective as of August 1, 2017, and her reported compensation reflects her partial year of service.